tjadams/Coding-Problems/java/README.md

             // Return the standard compareTo for integers but compare on the first element of the subarray
             // return o1[0].compareTo(o2[0]);
             // Could equivalently do the following:
-            if (o1[0] > o2[0]) {
+            // Returning 1 means putting the first paramater ahead of the second paramater if (o1[0] > o2[0]) {
                 return 1;
-            } else if (o1[0] < o2[0]) {
+	        // Returning -1 means putting the second paramater (o2) ahead of the first paramater (o1) } else if (o1[0] < o2[0]) {
                 return -1;
             } else {